Models of care toolkit

 Strengths-based community partnerships

-Respectful engagement and consultation
+Respectful engagement and collaboration

 Extensive and collaborative engagement with First Nations, Inuit and Métis governments, organizations and communities is critical to co-designing culturally appropriate care and creating lasting change: